Suicide Prevention

 • If you think that they’re in immediate danger, do not leave them alone.
 Contact emergency services, a crisis line, a health worker, or a close family member

-• Reduce access to item to items they can use to harm themselves with, like unnecessary medication or sharp objects
+• Reduce access to items they can use to harm themselves with, like unnecessary medication or sharp objects

 • Stay in contact – check in regularly and stay in touch after the crisis is over